The New England Journal of Medicine December 15, 2011

 Bottom Line

-The AIM-HIGH trial demonstrated that adding extended-release niacin to intensive statin therapy in patients with established cardiovascular disease and atherogenic dyslipidemia did not reduce the rate of major cardiovascular events despite effectively improving lipid profiles.
+The AIM-HIGH trial demonstrated that adding extended-release niacin to intensive statin therapy in patients with established cardiovascular disease, well-controlled LDL cholesterol, and atherogenic dyslipidemia significantly improved HDL and triglyceride levels but did not reduce the risk of cardiovascular events.

 Key Findings